redbiker/redbiker.github.io/README.md

 ## Configuration

 ### index.html
 This is where you add your links.
-But don't worry, there's no HTML skills needed.

 There's really only two places you should take a look at: Line 44, where you set the page title, and everything below line 49, where the links go.
 There's some instructions in the comments, but since I'm busy writing anyways, I'll just repeat myself here.